jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

 (2) A person who acts as the auditor in respect of an FMC audit in breach of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $50,000.

 ### 9 Audit firms engaged or appointed to act as auditor in respect of FMC audits must be registered
-(1) An audit firm must not accept an engagement or appointment to act as the auditor in respect of an FMC audit unless it is a partnership that is a registered audit firm.
+(1) An audit firm must not accept an engagement or appointment to act as the auditor in respect of an FMC audit unless it is a registered audit firm.
+(2) If an audit firm is engaged or appointed to act as the auditor in respect of an FMC audit, the audit firm must ensure that each engagement partner or director is a licensed auditor whose licence authorises him or her to act as the auditor in respect of that kind of FMC audit.
-(2) If an audit firm is engaged or appointed to act as the auditor in respect of an FMC audit,— (a) the partners of the audit firm, from time to time, who are licensed auditors must, for the purposes of this Act, be treated as acting as the auditor or auditors in respect of the FMC audit; and
+(2A) If an audit firm that is a partnership is engaged or appointed to act as the auditor in respect of an FMC audit, each partner of the audit firm, from time to time, who is a licensed auditor and whose licence authorises him or her to act as the auditor in respect of that kind of FMC audit must, for the purposes of this Act, be treated as acting as the auditor in respect of the FMC audit.
-  (b) the audit firm must ensure that each engagement partner is a licensed auditor.
+(2B) If an audit firm that is a company or an overseas company is engaged or appointed to act as the auditor in respect of an FMC audit, the company or overseas company must, for the purposes of this Act, be treated as acting as the auditor in respect of the FMC audit.
+(2C) Nothing in this section or section 10 limits the power of the Institute or any other accredited body to make, maintain, and enforce any rules relating to the investigation and hearing of complaints against, and disciplining of, a member or former member in connection with the carrying out of an audit (for example, if a company is treated as acting as the auditor, a director or an employee of that company may be subject to disciplinary action in respect of the audit).
-(3) If an audit firm breaches subsection (1) or (2)(b), every partner or director of the audit firm commits an offence and is liable on conviction to a fine not exceeding $50,000 if—
+(3) If an audit firm breaches subsection (1) or (2), every partner or director of the audit firm commits an offence and is liable on conviction to a fine not exceeding $50,000 if—
   (a) the breach took place with his or her authority, permission, or consent; or (b) he or she could reasonably have known that the breach was to be or was being made and failed to take all reasonable steps to prevent or stop it.

-### 10 Partners who are responsible if FMC audit not carried out in accordance with requirements
+### 10 Partners or directors who are responsible if FMC audit not carried out in accordance with requirements
 (1) Subsection (2) applies if a registered audit firm is engaged or appointed to act as the auditor in respect of an FMC audit and that FMC audit is not being, or has not been, carried out—
   (a) in accordance with this Act or any other enactment that relates to the conduct of an FMC audit; or (b) in accordance with auditing and assurance standards; or (c) otherwise with reasonable care, diligence, and skill.
-(2) Despite section 9(2)(a), a partner of the registered audit firm may have his or her licence cancelled under section 20(1)(c) or suspended under section 21(1)(b), or be subject to an order under section 78, in relation to the failure to carry out the FMC audit in accordance with the matters referred to in subsection (1)(a) or (b) or otherwise with reasonable care, diligence, and skill only if—
+(2) Despite section 9(2A) and (2B), a partner or director of the registered audit firm may have his or her licence cancelled under section 20(1)﻿(c) or suspended under section 21(1)﻿(b), or be subject to an order under section 78, in relation to the failure to carry out the FMC audit in accordance with the matters referred to in subsection (1)﻿(a) or (b) or otherwise with reasonable care, diligence, and skill if, and only if,—
-  (a) he or she was the engagement partner in respect of the FMC audit; or (b) the failure took place with his or her authority, permission, or consent; or (c) he or she could reasonably have known of the failure and failed to take all reasonable steps to prevent or stop it.
+  (a) he or she was the engagement partner or director in respect of the FMC audit; or (b) the failure took place with his or her authority, permission, or consent; or (c) he or she could reasonably have known of the failure and failed to take all reasonable steps to prevent or stop it.
+(3) For the purposes of subsection (2), sections 20(1)﻿(c) and 21(1)﻿(b) apply as if the FMC audit is carried out by the partner or director to which subsection (2)﻿(a), (b), or (c) applies.

 ### 10A Licence and registration requirements do not apply if FMA exemption applies
 Sections 8 and 9 do not apply to an FMC audit if—